micmejia/bible-dump/AMPC/Mark/Mark 4.md

 And He said to them, Be careful what you are hearing.
-The measure [of thought and study] you give [to the truth you hear] will be the measure [of virtue and knowledge] that comes back to you--and more [besides] will be given to you _who hear_.
+The measure [of thought and study] you give [to the truth you hear] will be the measure [of virtue and knowledge] that comes back to you--and more [besides] will be given to you who hear.